cihatyildiz/Kenna-Automation/README.md

 # A CLI for Kenna Platform

-Command line interface for Kenna Platform.
-This application is created for the one who wants to get quick informaiton from Kenna platform.
+Command line interface for Kenna Platform that help security engineers to get results quickly.

 ## The Kenna Modules Implemented with The API